Money 101 > Saving Money > 3 Financial New Year’s Resolutions You Can Start Now

 In other words, the longer it takes you to pay off your holiday debt, the more money you may end up paying — even if you don’t charge another purchase to the account.

-Paying off holiday debt as fast you can is a fantastic goal for 2021.
-How you tackle your payments depends on your unique needs and capabilities.
+Paying off holiday debt as fast you can is a fantastic goal for the year, but how you tackle your payments depends on your unique needs and capabilities.

 That being said, there are generally two popular methods (with seasonally appropriate names) to pay off any kind of debt — not just the kind that comes with sleigh bells.